The Art of Japanese Tea: A Gentle Ritual for Body and Mind

 🌿 1.
 Choose Your Tea Intentionally

-Keep a few types on hand and rotate them depending on the time of day or how you feel that day.
+Keep a few types on hand and rotate based on mood and time of day.
+Morning wakoucha, afternoon sencha, evening hojicha—whatever feels right.

 🫖 2.
 Use Simple, Thoughtful Tools